 - (optional) Tape

-- Cut out two sheets of orange paper strips from our template.
+- Cut out two sheets of orange paper strips from the template.

 - Trace your hand on green paper and cut it out.